EmanuelBehling/KSL_PCA/README.md

 #Start the program
 1. Either open PCA_claude.py or PCA_GUI.py in your IDE and run it.
 PCA_claude is the coded version, so only recommended if you understand python basics.
 2. Alternatively (recommended for python newcomers): open the desktop shortcut and just type "python PCA_GUI.py"

+#Update the program
+1. Run "git pull origin main" in your anaconda prompt
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 #What the program does